Mark (rapper): Endorsements

 In October 2022, Polo Ralph Lauren selected Mark as the Korean ambassador of the brand.

-In February 2025, Mark was selected as ambassador of cosmetics brand Espoir.
-In March, French high jewelry maison Boucheron welcomes Mark as a Friend of the Maison.
+In February 2025, Mark was selected to be an ambassador of cosmetics brand Espoir.
+In March, French high jewelry maison Boucheron welcomed Mark as a Friend of the Maison.
 In April, Mark was announced as a brand ambassador of Tim Hortons Korea.
-In October, Mark was announced as the new brand model of the skincare brand, COSRX.
+In October, Mark was announced as the new brand model of the skincare brand COSRX.

 Philanthropy

 In February 2023, Mark donated million to the Hope Bridge National Disaster Relief Association to help victims of the 2023 Turkey–Syria earthquake and million to the Community Chest of Korea along with Genie Music.

-In March 2025, Mark donated million to the Hope Bridge National Disaster Relief Association to help aiding the recovery of areas affected by wildfires in the Ulsan, Gyeongbuk, and Gyeongnam regions.
+In March 2025, Mark donated million to the Hope Bridge National Disaster Relief Association to help aid the recovery of areas affected by wildfires in the Ulsan, Gyeongbuk, and Gyeongnam regions.
+Also, to celebrate the release of his debut solo album in April, Mark also made a meaningful donation of ₩100 million (approx. $76,000) to support children living in protective care facilities, expanding emotional and social outreach programs for those in need.